Oreoluwa456/Global-Sales-Profit-Performance-Dashboard/README.md

 - Implementing a Star Schema model
 - Building a dedicated Calendar table
 - Marking the Calendar table as the official Date table
-- Optimizing relationships for Time Intelligence calculations
+- Optimizing relationships for Time Intelligence calculation.

----

 ## 3. DAX Development